12 Customizing Graphs

 - Click outside the edit box.
 Make other special point customizations as needed, the click Apply or click OK to close Plot Details.
 The special point will be added to the beginning or end of your plot.

 Customizing Graph Axes

-Axis Dialog box.
-Double-click on the graph axis or tick labels to open the Axis Dialog - Layer N dialog box.
+All graph axis customizations can be made in the Axes Dialog box.
+Click on the Mini Toolbar "gear" button and choose Axes Dialog; or double-click on the graph axis or tick labels.
+This will open the Axis Dialog - Layer N dialog box.

 This image shows the tab-based axis dialog used by most 2D and 3D graphs.

 In the left panel, you can select one or more icons (hold the CTRL key to select multiple icons) to specify the axis or axes to be customized, then select the desired tab and choose your options.